Public Address Systems: 7 of the best under review

 Whatever your needs we’ve covered all the bases and done all the legwork for you.
-Here’s eight of the best public address systems to suit every need.
+Here’s seven of the best public address systems to suit every need.

 In a hurry?
 In a closely contested shoot out, the Yamaha Stagepas 400BT is our overall winner.